petershin/liferay-learn/docs/dxp/latest/en/using-search/search-pages-and-widgets/exploring-indexed-fields.md

 For example, you can sort by the `lastAccessed` date field in the nested array above by entering `nestedFieldArray.lastAccessed.value_date`.

-#### Using Web Content Structure Fields and Document Type Fields
+#### Using Web Content Structure Fields, Document Type Fields, and Forms Fields

-Fields from document types and web content structures are indexed the same way due to their shared backend framework.
+Fields from document types, web content structures, and forms are indexed the same way due to their shared backend framework.
 To find [nested web content structure (DDM) fields](../../liferay-development/liferay-internals/reference/7-3-breaking-changes.md#dynamic-data-mapping-fields-in-elasticsearch-have-changed-to-a-nested-document) in existing documents in the index, use the [Display Results in Document Form](../search-results/configuring-the-search-results-widget#inspecting-search-engine-documents) setting in the Search Results widget.

 The document has a `ddmFieldArray` field with nested content: